A Virtual Store

 Look for some good stuff to come up.
 There will be quite a lot of pulps added to inventory over the next few weeks.
 Amazings, Wonders, Quarterlies, Planet Stories, Astoundings, Super-Science, Astonishing, Fantastic Adventures, Thrilling Wonder, Startling and more.
 Also digests: If, F&SF, Galaxy, Super-Science, Science-Fantasy, Nebula, Rocket, Worlds Beyond, Analog, Asimovs, Beyond, Fantasy & Science Fiction, etc. We are committed to providing the best selection at the best cost possible.
 If you'd like to sell us your extra pulps, please quote to Steve@booksfromthecrypt.com - but sorry, no romance, Sports or Western pulps (well, we do take some select issues, but please ask first).

-We will be starting up our auctions again as time permits, viewable here.
+We will be updating auctions again as time permits, viewable here.
 Also, we continue to add new stock from several small presses, such as Midnight House, Hippocampus Press, Mythos books and others.
 I hope you will find that handy.

 When will your order be shipped?
 Shipping is always an unpredictable factor.
 Orders come heavy some days and not at all on others, so it is entirely possible that there may be shipping delays due to high volume, or even, low volume (for example - if we only have an order or two on Mon. and none till Wed., we'd rather ship all together on Thurs.).
 Conversly, sometimes your order is shipped sooner than we expect.
 Regardless, customers will, as always, be notified when their order is shipped.